drmibell/node-red-contrib-simple-gate/README.md

 ## Usage

-The `gate` node will transmit the input message to its output when in the "open" state and block it when "closed."
+The `gate` node will transmit the input message to its output when in the `open` state and block it when `closed`.

 Messages with the user-defined topic `Control Topic` (set when the node is deployed) are not passed through but are used to control the state of the gate.